Debiased Inference for Dynamic Nonlinear Panels with Multi-dimensional Heterogeneities: Appendix

 \subsubsection{Sample}

-The data set is constructed from waves $21-30$ of PSID, which spans the years of 1987 to 1996.
-We select this time span because 1997 is the last year that PSID conducted annual surveys.
-Starting 1999, surveys were conducted every two years.
-In the surveys, questions were asked regarding the employment status of the \emph{previous} year, e.g., \textquotedblleft About how many weeks did (he/she) work on that job last year?\textquotedblright, \textquotedblleft During the weeks that (he/she) worked, about how many hours did (he/she) usually work per week?\textquotedblright.
-We use answers to these questions to construct individual labor force participation status for the \emph{interview} year.
-Hence, the 1997 sample is used to construct the labor force participation status for individuals in 1996.
-In our final sample, labor force participation status is observed from 1988 to 1996, while lagged participation status is observed from 1986 to 1995.
+The data set is constructed from waves 20--30 of PSID, covering the survey years 1987 to 1997.
+We selected this time span because 1997 was the last year PSID conducted annual surveys, switching to a biennial schedule in 1999.
+Each survey wave includes questions about employment status in the prior calendar year, such as, \textquotedblleft About how many weeks did (he/she) work on that job last year?\textquotedblright\ and \textquotedblleft During the weeks that (he/she) worked, about how many hours did (he/she) usually work per week?\textquotedblright\ We use responses to these questions to construct individual labor force participation (LFP) status for the prior year.
+Thus, wave 30 (1997) provides LFP data for 1996, wave 29 (1996) for 1995, and so on.
+In our final sample, labor force participation status is observed from 1987 to 1996, with lagged participation status observed from 1986 to 1995.

-We also restrict our sample to individuals whose LFP status changed at least once during the sample period.
-Individuals whose labor supply status never changed during the sample period are not informative for our analysis, because their depdendent variable (current LFP) would always be the same as one of the control variables (lagged LFP).
+We study labor force participation among female household heads with children who are not legally married.
+In the PSID, marital status is reported as married, widowed, divorced, separated, or single; women reporting any of the latter four categories are classified as unmarried.
+Because cohabitation status is not systematically identified in the PSID, the term \textquotedblleft single mothers\textquotedblright\ in this paper refers to unmarried female household heads with children and may include a small number of cohabiting women.

-The final sample consists of a panel of $N=98$ individuals over $T=9$ years.
-Table \ref{Empirical.Table.DS} presents the summary statistics.
-Figure \ref{Empirical.Figure.lfpct} shows the average percentage of individuals with given current and past LFP status.
-Figure \ref{Empirical.Figure.lfpflow} plots the LFP transition rates by year.
+We further restrict the data to an informative sample of individuals whose current and lagged LFP status each varied at least once during the sample period.
+This ensures within-person variation in both variables, which is necessary for identification of the dynamic model.
+The final sample contains $N=86$ single mothers observed for $T=10$ consecutive years.
+Table \ref{tab:DS} reports the summary statistics.
+Figure \ref{fig:lfpct} displays the joint distribution of current and lagged LFP status, and Figure \ref{fig:lfpflow} plots the year-specific transition rates between employment and non-employment.

-\subsubsection{Extra empirical results}
+\subsubsection{Extra Empirical Results}